GRU Unit 29155: 2014 Vrbětice ammunition warehouses explosions

-Alleged bounty program
+Alleged bounty program and arms smuggling

 In 2020, a CIA assessment reported that Unit 29155 operated a Russian bounty program that offered cash rewards to Taliban-linked militants to kill U.S. and other coalition soldiers in Afghanistan.
 The assessment said several US military personnel died as a result of a bounty program.
 According to the New York Times, on 1 July, the National Intelligence Council produced a document in which various intelligence agencies assessed the credibility of the existence of a bounty program based on the available evidence, gleaned in part from interrogations of captured Islamist militants by Afghanistan's government.
-Anonymous officials who had seen the memo said that the "C.I.A. and the National Counterterrorism Center had assessed with medium confidence—meaning credibly sourced and plausible, but falling short of near certainty”—that bounties had been offered.
+Anonymous officials who had seen the memo said that the "C.I.A. and the National Counterterrorism Center had assessed with medium confidence—meaning credibly sourced and plausible, but falling short of near certainty"—that bounties had been offered.
 Other parts of the intelligence community, including the National Security Agency, said they "did not have information to support that conclusion at the same level", and so had lower confidence in the conclusion.
 Both Russia and the Taliban have denied the existence of a program.
-In July 2020, Defense Secretary Mark Esper stated that General Kenneth McKenzie and General Scott Miller, the top U.S. military commander in Afghanistan, did not think "the reports were credible as they dug into them."
+In July 2020, Defense Secretary Mark Esper said that General Kenneth McKenzie and General Scott Miller, the top U.S. military commander in Afghanistan, did not think "the reports were credible as they dug into them."
 General Kenneth McKenzie, the commander of U.S. Central Command, said that he found no "causative link" between reported bounties to actual U.S. military deaths.
+In April 2021, The Daily Beast and NBC News reported that the U.S. intelligence community only had "low to moderate confidence" in the bounty program allegations.
+On 8 January 2025, The Insider, with assistance from Der Spiegel, published the results of a new investigation into the GRU-Taliban program alleging that the program also included the transfer of arms and munitions used in attacks on NATO forces in Afghanistan.

+Alleged connection to Havana syndrome

+In April 2024, 60 Minutes, Der Spiegel and The Insider published a joint investigation which alleges that Unit 29155 is connected to cases of "Havana syndrome", where U.S. employees or their family members have experienced symptoms in the range from pain and ringing in the ears to cognitive dysfunction.
+Among the core findings of the year-long collaboration of Roman Dobrokhotov, Christo Grozev and Michael Weiss were that senior members of the unit received awards and political promotions for work related to the development of non-lethal acoustic weapons; and that members of the unit have been geolocated to places around the world just before or at the time of reported incidents.
+The Kremlin Press Secretary dismissed the report as "nothing more than baseless, unfounded accusations by the media."
+In response to the report, the White House Press Secretary continued to back a March 2023 report by the National Intelligence Council that an enemy adversary was unlikely.